sgsinclair/llcu612/README.md

-# Tbis is Stéfan Sinclair's LLCU-612 GitHub Repository.
+# This is Stéfan Sinclair's LLCU-612 GitHub Repository.